praveenmogili/test/README.md

 ## Problem 2

-Write a program in Go or Node or Java to accept an interactive input keyword string and by using that read string , search through the data loaded from problem2.json file and print out the url name if a input string matches the name and/or description.
+Write a program in Ansible or Go or Node or Java to accept an interactive input keyword string and by using that read string , search through the data loaded from problem2.json file and print out the url name if a input string matches the name and/or description.